nexthis/onlineventure/README.md

 ## Notes
 - in branch react, there is a simple implementation of this API
 - CorsMiddleware is only for dev environment
+- authentication system is only for demonstration use (jwt is better 😅)

 # Lumen PHP Framework